topcoder-platform/work-manager/.github/ISSUE_TEMPLATE/may-7-bug-hunt-suggestion.md

 ---
-name: May 7 bug hunt suggestion
+name: May 7 Bug Hunt suggestion
 about: May 7 bug hunt template
 title: ''
 labels: May 7 Bug Hunt, Suggestion